 Draft Policy Strategic Access Management and Monitoring Plan: SP26 All proposals for new residential development will be required to comply with the Strategic Access Management and Monitoring Strategy (SAMM) in order to mitigate against the in-combination effects of new development, through the pathway of recreational pressure on the Thanet Coast SPA and Ramsar site.
 A financial contribution based on the current tariff in paragraph/table (reference to be finalised, see table below) and any subsequent amendments, is required in-perpetuity towards an Access Management Scheme.
-This will be collected via a S106 payment. disturbance to qualifying species will be under the Habitat Regulations and may contributions towards the SAMM Strate be required to make full or partial Tariff: Development type Tariff per dwelling - including requirement for in-perpetuity funding 1 bedroom unit £202 2 bedroom unit £320 3 bedroom unit £424 4+ bedroom unit £530 Draft Policy Biodiversity and Geodiversity Assets: SP27 Development proposals will, where pos sible, be required to make a positive contribution to the conservation, enhan cement and management of biodiversity and geodiversity assets thr ough the following measures:. i) the restoration / enhancement of existing habitats, ii) the creation of wildlife habitats where appropriate, by including sity in the design of new development iii) the creation of linkages between sites to create local and regional ecological networks, iv) the enhancement of significant features of nature conservation value on development sites.
+This will be collected via a S106 payment.
+Developments for other uses that would increase recreational activity causing disturbance to qualifying species will be assessed on a case by case basis under the Habitat Regulations and may be required to make full or partial contributions towards the SAMM Strategy if appropriate.
+Tariff: Development type Tariff per dwelling - including requirement for in-perpetuity funding 1 bedroom unit £202 2 bedroom unit £320 3 bedroom unit £424 4+ bedroom unit £530 Draft Policy SP27 Biodiversity and Geodiversity Assets: Development proposals will, where possible, be required to make a positive contribution to the conservation, enhancement and management of biodiversity and geodiversity assets through the following measures:. i) the restoration / enhancement of existing habitats, ii) the creation of wildlife habitats where appropriate, by including opportunities for increasing biodiversity in the design of new development iii) the creation of linkages between sites to create local and regional ecological networks, iv) the enhancement of significant features of nature conservation value on development sites.
 On sites where important biodiversity assets, including protected species and habitats including SPA functional land, or other notable species, may be present, an ecological assessment will be required to assess the impact of the proposed development on the relevant species or habitats.
 Planning permission will not be granted for development if it results in significant harm to biodiversity and geodiversity assets, which cannot be adequately mitigated or as a last resort compensated for, to the satisfaction of the appropriate authority.
 Draft Policy SP30 Local Green Spaces: The sites identified in paragraph (reference to be finalised, see list below) will be protected as Local Green Space.
 Development proposals that protect or enhance these spaces will be permitted.
 Proposals for built development

+10 10 10 10

-Westware Gardens State 1208 The: 27092017 Draft Policy SP32 Allotments: Allotments will be protected from development and their development will only be permitted if: There is an overriding need for development that outweighs the need to protect the allotments which cannot be located elsewhere In this case provision of alternative allotment space of at least an equivalent size and quality must be provided in a suitable nearby location to serve existing users.
+Draft Policy SP32 Allotments:

+Allotments will be protected from development and their development will only be permitted if:

+There is an overriding need for development that outweighs the need to protect the allotments which cannot be located elsewhere In this case provision of alternative allotment space of at least an equivalent size and quality must be provided in a suitable nearby location to serve existing users.
 There is no longer a demand for the allotments and they do make a contribution to the visual amenity of the area.

-Draft Policy SP35 Climate Change: New development must take account of: Adapting to climate change by minimising vulnerability, providing resilience to the impacts of climate change Mitigating against climate change by reducing emissions and energy demands Improving building resilience to climate change through the use of best available technology Opportunities to reduce the impact of climate change on biodiversity.
-Draft Policy SP37 QEQM Hospital: Land to the south-east of the existing QEQM Hospital, Margate, is identified for release for expansion of the hospital.
+Draft Policy SP35 Climate Change:

+New development must take account of:

+Adapting to climate change by minimising vulnerability, providing resilience to the impacts of climate change Mitigating against climate change by reducing emissions and energy demands Improving building resilience to climate change through the use of best available technology Opportunities to reduce the impact of climate change on biodiversity.

+Draft Policy SP37 QEQM Hospital:

+Land to the south-east of the existing QEQM Hospital, Margate, is identified for release for expansion of the hospital.
 No other development will be permitted on this site.